Nonadiabatic Holonomic Quantum Computation via Path Optimization: GENERAL METHOD OF GEOMETRIC PATH DESIGN

-Next, we conduct a robustness comparison test between our scheme and SL scheme.
-We simulate the gate infidelity $1\!-\!F$ in powers of $\delta$, $\epsilon$ errors simultaneously, as shown in Figs. \ref{simulations}(g) and (h) for $R_x(\pi/2)$ and $R_y(\pi/4)$ gates, respectively.
-One can see the whole orange-surfaces are below the blue-surfaces and have gentler bends, which means that our scheme obviously exceeds the conventional single-loop scheme.
+we compare the gate robustness between our PONHQC scheme with $\chi=\pi/4$ and NHQC scheme.
+We plot the gate infidelity $1\!-\!F$ with different $\delta$, $\epsilon$ errors in Figs. \ref{simulations}(g) and (h) for $R_x(\pi/2)$ and $R_y(\pi/4)$ gates, respectively.
+One can see the whole orange -surfaces have gentler bends, which means that PONHQC obviously exceeds the conventional NHQC scheme.
 Indeed, not only the above two gates, other rotation gates $R_{x,y,z}(\gamma)$ with $\gamma\in[0, \pi/2]$ all have high-fidelity and strong-robustness superiorities.
-Thus, path optimization strategy plays an important role in improving the error robustness and gate fidelity of holonomic quantum gates.
+Thus, path optimization strategy plays a role in improving the error robustness and gate fidelity of holonomic quantum gates.